 Why Kamee

 The conservation covenants that govern The Preserve serve as a structural anti-dilution mechanism, permanently restricting future development density and protecting the natural character of the community.
 This governance model appeals to buyers who view their purchase not merely as a real estate transaction but as an investment in a specific quality of life that cannot be replicated or degraded by future development.
-The community’s 11+ miles of private trails connect to the broader 400+ mile Wasatch Back trail network, providing exceptional recreational access while maintaining the exclusivity of the on-property experience.
+Unlike communities where developer phasing introduces new product types and price tiers that can compress earlier buyers' value, The Preserve's build-out ceiling is defined at the land-use level, not the marketing level.

 Lifestyle

-Kimball Junction provides immediate access to Whole Foods, Smith’s, and other essential services.
-Park City Main Street offers boutique shopping and specialty retail.
-The balance of remote seclusion with convenient access to daily necessities is a defining feature of life in The Preserve.
+Kimball Junction provides immediate access to Whole Foods, Smith's, and a full range of essential services including pharmacies, hardware, and veterinary care.
+Park City Main Street offers boutique shopping, art galleries, and specialty retail.
+Salt Lake City International Airport, a roughly 35-40 minute drive via I-80, supports the second-home and bi-coastal lifestyle that many Preserve owners maintain.
+The balance of remote seclusion with convenient access to daily necessities is a defining feature of life in the community.

 Inside the Community

 Custom homes in The Preserve typically range from 4,000 to 10,000+ square feet, designed to integrate with the natural terrain rather than dominate it.
 Architectural guidelines emphasize materials and forms that complement the mountain landscape, with many homes featuring extensive use of natural stone, reclaimed timber, and expansive glass to frame views of the surrounding peaks and meadows.
-The multi-acre homesite sizes allow for generous setbacks and thoughtful siting that preserves the sense of privacy and natural immersion that defines the community.
+Earth-tone exteriors, low-reflectivity glazing, and dark-sky-conscious exterior lighting are common design choices that align with the conservation ethos.

 The atmosphere within The Preserve is defined by its commitment to conservation and the coexistence of residential living with the natural environment.
 Wildlife corridors are actively maintained, supporting populations of elk, deer, and moose that move freely across the property.
-This creates a living environment where encounters with wildlife are a regular part of daily life, reinforcing the sense of immersion in a natural sanctuary.
-The community’s low density and generous open space preservation ensure that each homesite feels like a private estate within a larger nature reserve.
+This creates a living environment where encounters with wildlife are a regular part of daily life — a herd of elk crossing a meadow at dawn, or a moose visible from a kitchen window in late autumn — reinforcing the sense of immersion in a natural sanctuary.

-The Preserve’s 11+ miles of private trails provide year-round recreational opportunities, from hiking and mountain biking in summer to cross-country skiing and snowshoeing in winter.
-These trails connect to the broader 400+ mile Wasatch Back trail network, offering virtually unlimited exploration.
-The community’s position within the Park City ecosystem also provides convenient access to world-class skiing at both Deer Valley Resort and Park City Mountain Resort, with base areas reachable within 10-15 minutes.
-For equestrian enthusiasts, the expansive acreage and trail network support horseback riding directly from the property.
+The community's position within the Park City ecosystem also provides convenient access to world-class skiing at both Deer Valley Resort and Park City Mountain Resort, with base areas reachable within 10-15 minutes by car.
+For equestrian-minded owners, the expansive acreage and trail width support horseback riding directly from the property.
+In winter, residents commonly transition between morning Nordic outings on private trails and afternoon alpine skiing at the resorts, a daily pairing that few Park City communities can offer without a long shuttle ride.

 At a Glance

-| Factor | The Preserve | Glenwild | Silver Creek |
+| Factor | The Preserve | Promontory | Glenwild | Silver Creek | Colony at White Pine |

-| Price | $2.5M-$8M+ | $2M-$8M+ | $700K-$3M+ |
+| Price Range | $2.5M-$8M+ | $2M-$15M+ | $2M-$8M+ | $700K-$3M+ | $5M-$30M+ |

-| Lot Size | Multi-acre | 0.5-7+ acres | 0.44-47 acres avg 4 |
+| Lot Size | Multi-acre | 0.25-5+ acres | 0.5-7+ acres | 0.44-47 acres | 3-15+ acres |

-| Vibe | Conservation estate nature | Golf-centric community | Equestrian agricultural |
+| Vibe | Conservation sanctuary | Full amenity-club resort | Golf-centric private club | Equestrian agricultural | Ski-first trophy estates |

 Long-Term Outlook

 The emotional retention factor in The Preserve is significant.
-Owners who have invested in custom homes designed to integrate with specific homesites develop deep attachment to their properties, contributing to low turnover rates.
-This illiquidity, combined with the finite supply of homesites within the conservation framework, supports value retention even in broader market downturns.
-The community’s position within the Park City ecosystem—close to ski resorts, dining, and airport access—provides the practical infrastructure that supports year-round use and sustained demand.
+Owners who have invested in custom homes designed to integrate with specific homesites — sited around particular view corridors, aspen stands, or south-facing meadows — develop deep attachment to their properties, contributing to low turnover rates relative to neighboring amenity-club communities.
+This illiquidity, combined with the finite supply of remaining unbuilt homesites within the conservation framework, supports value retention even in broader Park City market softness.
+Recent custom-home replacement costs in the Wasatch Back, driven by construction labor and high-end finish inflation through 2025-2026, also reinforce the value of completed estates already on the ground.

 Schools & Future